Nerwyn/ha-nunjucks/README.md

 [![Github][github]][github]

 A wrapper for [nunjucks](https://www.npmjs.com/package/nunjucks) for use with Home Assistant frontend custom components to render [templates](https://www.home-assistant.io/docs/configuration/templating/) instanteneously at HTML render time.
-This repository offers an easy way for developers to add templating support to Home Assistant custom cards.
+This repository offers a fast and easy way for developers to add templating support to Home Assistant custom cards.

 ## What is nunjucks?